More Brieskorn spheres bounding rational balls: Introduction

 \subsection{Organization}

 The structure of the paper is as follows.
 In Section \ref{rhb}, we present the proof of new Brieskorn spheres bounding rational homology balls.
-To obstruct half of them from bounding integral balls, we compute their Neumann-Siebenmann invariants.
 In Section \ref{ihb}, we give the proof of manipulation of Akbulut and Larson's argument.
 We finally recover some classical results about Brieskorn spheres bounding integral balls by using our new argument in a simple way.